Code of Conduct

 Nondiscrimination/Equal Employment Policy

 The Schenevus Central School District is in compliance with the provision of Title VI, Title IX, Section 504, the Age Discrimination Act, and Dignity for All Students Act.
 This agency does not discriminate on the basis of race, color, religion, creed, national origin, gender, sexual orientation, military status, marital status, or disability in the employment and education opportunities it offers, including the vocational education opportunities available.
-Inquiries regarding these policies may be referred to Thomas Jennings, Title IX Coordinator, at 607-638-5530.
+Inquiries regarding these policies may be referred to the Superintendent’s Office at 607-638-5530.

 No otherwise qualified individual with a disability, as defined in Section 504 of the Rehabilitation Act of 1973, shall solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or subjected to discrimination under any programs or activity conducted by Schenevus Central School District.
 Furthermore, it is the intent of the District to ensure that students who are disabled within this definition are identified, evaluated and provided with appropriate educational services.
 For further information, contact the Building Principal.